F0lak/dm_open_ref/ref/proc/arglist.md

 +   arglist(List)
 <!-- -->
 **Args:**
-+   List+ a list to be used as the arguments to a procedure
++   List: a list to be used as the arguments to a procedure

 Normally, if you were to pass a list directly to a procedure,